Does more than one person use your PC? Have you ever experienced any of the following?

 It keeps the system far more organized and easier to administrate.

-You can see by now that setting up each user with their own account will give you a more organized system.
+Setting up each user with their own account will give you a more organized system.
 With better organization it becomes easier to do administrative tasks like cleanup and malware scans of user files.

 It is more secure.

 You can set up accounts with different privileges to control how users can use the PC.
 It’s not wise to allow everyone to have administrator privileges.
-A far safer option is to give users only the access that they need.
+A far safer option is to only give users the access that they need.

 What are Account Types?